The Lottery: Reality VS Fiction

 Yesterday, I read The Lottery; a short fiction written by Shirley Jackson.
-The story portrays a society gathering to play a game of lottery.
+The story portrays a community gathering to play a game of lottery.
 Children run around collecting stones for a drawing to take place to see which woman would be stoned.
 No trial, no guilty verdict, just a sentence of death.
-In the story, men stride in as the shepherds and women reluctantly join as sheep to the slaughter.
+In the story, men stride in as the shepherds and women reluctantly join as the sheep to the slaughter.

-In the end, Tessie, a mother, and wife is stoned to death by her community.
+is stoned to death by her community.
 Even Dave, her son, is given small pebbles to throw at his own mother.
 While the story is set in an American village, the symbolism of women’s suffering is universal.

-Additionally, the men control the game.
+men control the game.
 They are the owner of the black box.
 As such, no man is stoned, only women are subjected to such cruelty.
 Men control most of the legislative bodies around the world, thus, oftentimes they issue laws that fail to represent women’s interests.
 For example, the US Congress consists of 104 women out of the 535 members.
 Congresswomen constitute less than 20%.
 Thus, men are still in control of the “black box.”

-Oftentimes, men reaction regarding women’s issues is cold and cruel.
+Oftentimes, man's reaction regarding women’s issues is cold and cruel.
 Thus, if a woman was raped, men ask what was “she wearing?”
 Thus, it is the woman’s fault.
 It took the western society decades to overcome the branding of “what was she wearing?”
 However, women’s issues are abbreviated to domestic violence, and breast cancer.
 Issues related to women in leadership positions are still unaddressed.
-In 2005, when I attended Harvard Kennedy School of Government, there were two women among faculty members.
+In 2005, when I attended the Harvard Kennedy School of Government, there were two women among faculty members.